South Africa's government workers march across major cities for higher pay | Africanews

 Negotiations between public sector unions and the government are deadlocked.
 The government is resolved to unilaterally implement a 3% pay hike, which hasn't satisfied the unions.

-In Pretoria workers downed tools and marched to the offices of the national treasury to submit their demands.
+In Pretoria, workers downed tools and marched to the offices of the national treasury to submit their demands.

 Employment minister Thulas Nxesi, a former trade unionist, was booed by workers as he arrived to receive the memorandum of demands.